nineinchnick/trino-faker/README.md

 ## Generators

-Particular data generator is selected based on the column type.
+A particular data generator is selected based on the column type.

-For `CHAR`, `VARCHAR` and `VARBINARY` column, the default generator uses the `Lorem ipsum` placeholder text.
+For `CHAR`, `VARCHAR`, and `VARBINARY` column, the default generator uses the `Lorem ipsum` placeholder text.
 Unbounded columns will have a random sentence with 3 to 40 words.

 To have more control over the format of the generated data, use the `generator` column property.
 Some examples of valid generator expressions: